Serving Since 2010

 Most of the powers exercised by the Mayor are created through ordinances and resolutions adopted by the City Council.
 Very few mayoral powers are prescribed by State Law.

-The Mayor’s most important duty is to carry out the legislative responsibilities he or he shares with other members of the council—identifying the need of the city, developing programs to satisfy those needs, and evaluating the extent to which municipal services satisfactorily reflect the policy goals of the council.
+The Mayor’s most important duty is to carry out the legislative responsibilities he or she shares with other members of the council-identifying the need of the city, developing programs to satisfy those needs, and evaluating the extent to which municipal services satisfactorily reflect the policy goals of the council.

 Under the law, the mayor is the presiding officer of the city council.
 In the capacity as presiding officer, the mayor’s actual power in legislative matters can be greater than those of other councilmembers.
 For example, the mayor can influence the flow of debate through the power to recognize councilmembers for motions or statement.
 Also, the mayor rules on questions of procedure at council meetings, and those rulings are binding unless successfully challenged by a majority of the governing body.
 Finally, the mayor can object to ordinances and other resolutions passed by the council.
 If the mayor objects to an ordinance or resolution before the fourth day after it is placed in the City Secretary’s office, it must be reconsidered by the governing body.
 If approved, it becomes effective.

-Appointive powers represent another area in which the mayor’s powers often outrank those of councilmembers, especially when the mayor is authorized by ordinance to appoint department heads and advisory board members.
+Appointive powers represent another area in which the mayor’s powers often outrank those of council members, especially when the mayor is authorized by ordinance to appoint department heads and advisory board members.
 In council-manager cities, the mayor’s appointive powers are more limited, because the city manager may appoint all or most administrative employees.
 Although most of the mayor’s appointive powers are established by ordinances enacted by the city council, some are established by state law.

 Law Enforcement and Related Duties of the Mayor